coverclock/com-diag-placer/README.md

-SQLite is a server-less relational database system that is featured in Android and Apple phones and tablets, Windows 10 (so it is rumored), and countless embedded system including some on which I have helped develop.
+SQLite is a server-less relational database system that is featured in Android and Apple phones and tablets, Windows 10 (so it is rumored), and countless embedded system including some of which I have helped develop.
 I am not a database person, but I very much appreciate the persistent data management model offered by SQLite that is usable both from within applications and the command line.